gohandle/rb/README.md

         such that error messages only show part of the html when it fails
 - SHOULD add session options to configure how the session is saved
 - SHOULD add an option to make all generated urls on top of a basepath
+- SHOULD have SOME documentation
+- COULD add integration point and allow users to provide their own checks for the field_error helper so they can bring their own validator.